(versão em português aqui)

 — Another key difference to Mendonça Filho early films is that those get a lot of milleage out of his control of space.
 Architecural movies with a strong sense of dramatic space.
 Bacurau following its western influences is an outdoor film, making good use of landscape (the scenes in the outskirts of the town have some nice skies).
 It remains a very controled and sometimes space full of tight scope framing, but a diferent dynamic.

 — Poor Juliano Dornelles is the forgotten man in our cruel auterist dominated world.
-I’ve only seen one Dornelles movie the short Mens Sana in Corpore Sana with its strong intimations of body horror.
+I’ve only seen another Dornelles movie, the short Mens Sana in Corpore Sana with its strong intimations of body horror.
 It is an useful reference point towards Bacurau approach and it is more precise violence and movement from architecture to the body seem very indebt to him.
-This is a more visceral less allegorical film than the two Kleber Mendonça Filho signed alone and it seems to me clear his co-director here has a Strong hand in those changes.
+This is a more visceral less allegorical film than the two Kleber Mendonça Filho signed alone and it seems to me clear his co-director here has a strong hand in those changes.

-— The museum keeps getting mentioned and when we finally get inside its main function seem to be positioning Bacurau as part of the cangaço cycle.
-That makes both Lunga and most of the film violence placed in a larger historical tapestry.
-It is easy to wonder given the suggestion of polittical power outside helping the foreign invaders, if there’s some specific interest in Bacurau and the hunter’s bloodlust just an useful political tool.
+— The museum keeps getting mentioned and when we finally get inside it, its main function seem to be positioning Bacurau as part of the cangaço cycle.
+That makes both Lunga and most of the film’s violence placed in a larger historical tapestry.
+It is easy to wonder given the suggestion of political power outside helping the foreign invaders, if there’s some specific interest in Bacurau and the hunter’s bloodlust are just an useful political tool.
 Much like Aquarius, Bacurau is a western about a land dispute.

 — The hunters’ scenes are fascinating in how they are otherized in most of the same ways American/European cinema can often do with foreign bodies.
 A lot of generic brushes, full of the same variations on violence and entitlement.
 They are dull presences, just cannon fodder to be slaughtered when time comes.
 Same is true of the couple of “sudestinos” and I do wonder if Bacurau wouldn’t be more political pointed if the invasion had come from inside Brazil instead of the easier foreign one, but then that would certainly be a more divisive movie.
 The hunters function better as figures of establishment allowed to finally have their bloodlust complete.